-- Be an instigator of appropriate behavior. - Remember that we are all role models to the kids. - If we participate, they will. - If we follow the rules, they will. - If we are enthusiastic about an activity, they will be too. - Be a positive role model!
-The last thing that we want to happen is to have to discipline a counselor.
+- Be an instigator of appropriate behavior. - Remember that we are all role models for children. - If we participate, they will. - If we follow the rules, they will be. - If we are enthusiastic about an activity, they will be too. - Be a positive role model!
+The last thing that we want to happen is to discipline a counselor.